jformigars/jformigars/README.md

 - 👋 Hi, I’m @jformigars
 - 👀 I’m interested in Sites Builder and Database Technology
-- 🌱 I’m currently learning Database Technology and Sites Buildeer
+- 🌱 I’m currently learning Database Technology and Sites Builder
 - 💞️ I’m looking to collaborate on Database Technology
 - 📫 How to reach me jformiga.rs@gmail.com and jformiga_rs@hotmail.com